laxmikant-ainapure/upcxx/docs/implementation-defined.md

 concurrently by another thread.
 Unfortunately, when threading libraries block, they tend only to service their internal state and not the state of the other threading libraries that have outstanding work.
-For instance, when an OpenMP thread enters a `#pragma omp barrer` it will no longer be capable of servicing the upcxx runtime: OpenMP is not kind enough make calls to `upcxx::progress()` while waiting for the condition that will release it from the barrier.
-So if another thread is waiting for upcxx to complete something, and the upcxx runtime needs that thread which is now stuck in the barrier, deadlock can insue.
+For instance, when an OpenMP thread enters an OpenMP barrier it will no longer be capable of servicing the upcxx runtime: OpenMP is not kind enough make calls to `upcxx::progress()` while waiting for the condition that will release it from the barrier.
+Deadlock can insue whenever there are two threads A and B (possibly on different processes) where thread A is blocking for an OpenMP condition before servicing upcxx and thread B is blocking for a upcxx condition before servicing OpenMP.

 The following example has such a deadlock:

 ```
 #!c++

-upcxx::persona personas[2];

 #omp parallel num_threads(2)
 {
-  upcxx::persona_scope scoped(personas[omp_get_thread_num()]);

-  if(omp_get_thread_num() == 0)
-    personas[1].lpc([=](){}).wait(); // bounce off thread 1

-  // Try to be nice, but not good enough since there's no guarantee the inbound
-  // lpc has reached us yet.
-  upcxx::progress();

-  // If thread=1 makes it here without responding to the lpc we're hosed.
-  #pragma omp barrier
+  // Assume thread 0 has the master persona...

-  if(omp_get_thread_num() == 0)
+  if(omp_get_thread_num() == 1) {
-    std::cout<<"I guess we got lucky this time."<<std::endl;
+    // Bounce an rpc off buddy rank and wait for it.
+    upcxx::rpc(upcxx::rank_me() ^ 1, [=](){}).wait();
   }
+  // Here comes the implicit omp barrier at end of the parallel region.
+While
+  // in the omp barrier the master can't respond to rpc's.
+So we cant reply to
+  // our buddy's message and therefor will delay the buddy's sending
+  // thread from making it to the omp barrier.
+And if our buddy is in the same
+  // situtation with respect to our message then we deadlock.
+}

 ```

-To fix it, the user needs to change that single call to progress into a spin loop that persists in calling progress until there are no more inbound lpc's which must be serviced before the upcoming barrier.

-A similar deadlock can occur where it isn't so obviously the user's fault:
+Unfortunately we have no obvious fix for this sceanario.
+There are two separate runtimes blocking for conditions that can only be satisfied by the other runtime making progress.
+The user must ensure this doesn't happen by either breaking the cyclic dependencies, or carefully quiescing the activity of one runtime before blocking in the another.

+Another deadlock issue can arrise from failing to discharge personas before they cease to be attentive:

 ```
 #!c++